 Usually, between 10 and 30 seconds, they play automatically when there would be natural pauses in the user experience.
 Another category of video ads is reward ads, primarily used in gaming apps.
 Users watch a video ad and gain some kind of perk or points useful for their mobile gaming experience.

 As the name suggests, these ads are supposed to be integrated naturally into the app.
 However, because of that, some users find native ads intrusive.
 Nevertheless, they are a popular revenue generation strategy for app providers.

 There are full-screen ads that appear when you use an app, usually when you open or close the mobile app.
 The user has two choices to close the ad, either close it or tap on the promoted content.

 This type of advertisement provides users with a reward for completing specific tasks within the app, like filling out a poll or sharing content.
 These rewards usually increase user engagement and app loyalty in the long run.

 Is advertising the best monetizing strategy?

 Even though this model is one of the most popular, it’s doesn’t mean it’s the best one.
 Lately, intrusive ads have started to irritate users, therefore damaging user experience.
 In addition, less than 20% of apps users click on the ads; consequently, this strategy is only effective if your app has many users.

 2. Affiliate marketing

-Refferal marketing is another variation of the advertising monetizing strategies.
+Referral marketing is another variation of advertising monetizing strategies.
 This is placing informational content related to a certain product or service in your app for your users to see.
 Based on how many user clicks your link gets, for example, you earn money based on the cost-per-action revenue share.